-S3.
-F. - Residential garages shall be sited to reduce their visual impact on the street.
-Alternatives should be pursued which locate the garage towards the side or rear of a lot, or at a minimum recess the garage at least six feet from the front building facade.
+"• S3.
+F.-Residential garages shall be sited to reduce their visual impact on the street.
+Alternatives should be pursued which locate the garage towards the side or rear of a lot, or at a minimum recess the garage at least six feet from the front building façade.

-"The single family detached units on Lots 13 through 18 shall be approved with front integral garages which are not recessed from the front building facade.
+"The single family attached units on Lots 140 through 196 shall be approved with front integral garages which are not recessed from the front building facade.

 "Generally, rear garages were used whenever possible throughout the project.
-The applicant is offering four different house types.
-Only one of these has a front garage and it is not recessed at least six feet from the front building façade.
-All units along Addison Road will have rear garages.
+The applicant is offering up to five different house types.
+Only three of these have front garages, and two of those have garages that are not recessed at least six feet from the front building façade.
+All units along Rollins Avenue will have rear garages.
 In order to accommodate some steep grade areas and provide a variety of options for homebuyers, we determined the overall development would benefit from some front garage single-family house types.
-These unit types, with non-recessed front garages, represent less than 7% of the total number of units on the project.
-They are used only as a means of accommodating steep grades and environmental conditions."
+These unit types, with non-recessed front garages, represent less than 65% of the total number of units on the project.
+They are used only as a means of accommodating steep grades and/or environmental conditions."